-Based on our internal regulations, the Suntory Group prohibits any type of negative impact such as retaliation or spread of rumors and does not force confidentiality on the reporters.
+The Suntory Group has established a Compliance Hotline.
+Internal Reporting System Regulations prohibits any type of negative impact on reporters such as retaliation or the spreading of rumors.
 In order to achieve this, when the Compliance Office conducts an investigation it identifies the persons concerned and then confirms the "internal reporting system regulations", protecting thus the rights of the reporter.
 In addition, during the interviews with the reporter on the closing of each case, we also check that reporters have not suffered any disadvantages during the process.
 Furthermore, we are working to create a culture in which compliance reports are protected not only by the persons concerned, but also by the entire workplace by proactively disseminating the "internal reporting system regulations" within the company on a daily basis.